Death of Ricky Nelson: Investigation of incident

-The wreckage of the plane see from another angle.
+The wreckage of the plane seen from another angle.

 Reports vary as to whether the plane was on fire before it crashed, though some witnesses attested that it was indeed in flames while still airborne.
 However, National Transportation Safety Board (NTSB) chairman Jim Burnett said that although the plane was filled with smoke, it landed and came to a stop before it was swallowed by flames.
 The NTSB conducted a year-long investigation and finally concluded that, while a definite cause was still unknown, the crash was probably the result of a fire that was caused by the plane's gasoline-powered cabin heater "acting up".

 Pilots questioned

 When questioned by the NTSB, pilots Brad Rank and Ken Ferguson had different accounts of key events.
 According to Ferguson, the cabin heater was acting up after the plane took off.
 Ferguson said that Rank repeatedly went to the back of the plane to try to fix the heater, and that Rank told Ferguson several times to turn the heater back on.
 "One of the times, I refused to turn it on," said Ferguson.
 He continued, "I was getting more nervous.
 I didn't think we should be messing with that heater en route."
 After the plane crashed, Ferguson and Rank climbed out through the cockpit windows, suffering extensive burns.
 They shouted to the passenger cabin, but there was no response.
 Ferguson and Rank backed away from the plane, fearing an explosion.
 Ferguson stated that Rank told him, "Don't tell anyone about the heater, don't tell anyone about the heater."

 However, Rank told a different story.
 He said that he was checking on the passengers when he noticed smoke in the middle of the cabin, where Nelson and Blair were sitting.
 Even though he never mentioned a problematic heater, Rank stated that he went to the rear of the plane to check the heater, saw no smoke, and found that the heater was cool to the touch.
 He said that after activating an automatic fire extinguisher and opening the cabin's fresh-air inlets, he returned to the cockpit, where Ferguson was already asking air traffic controllers for directions to the nearest airfield.

 Rank was criticized by the NTSB for not following the in-flight fire checklist, opening the fresh air vents instead of leaving them closed, not instructing the passengers to use supplemental oxygen and not attempting to fight the fire with the handheld fire extinguisher that was in the cockpit.
 The board said that while these steps might not have prevented the crash, "they would have enhanced the potential for survival of the passengers."
 The words of the NTSB seemed to echo those of firefighter Lewis Glover, one of the first on the scene, who stated, "All the bodies are there at the front of the plane.
 Apparently, they were trying to escape the fire."